SuperDARNCanada/borealis/docs/index.rst

 Limitations
 -----------
-Current limitations as of February, 2023:
+Current limitations as of March, 2023:

 - Borealis does not implement clear frequency search before transmitting.
 Only fixed frequencies are used